salimov333/weather-app/README.md

 # Weather app
 - `JavaScript`
 - `Node.js`
-## Using the weather API to create a weather app that gets and prints the weather based on a city name.
+## Use the weather API to create a weather app that gets and prints the weather based on a city name.
 ---
 ### Resources:
 #### [weather api](https://www.weatherapi.com/)